Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

-Around the Plaza de Armas and historic centre
+Around the Plaza de Armas and historic center

 - Belmond Palacio Nazarenas

-For understated, tasteful luxury, few places can top the Belmond Palacio Nazarenas ($595 USD double).
+For understated, tasteful luxury, few places can top the five-star Belmond Palacio Nazarenas ($595 USD double).

-Part of the Belmond chain (who run the luxury train to Machu Picchu as well as the Andean explorer from Cusco to Arequipa), this is truly the top of the top when it comes to lodgings in Cusco.
+Part of the Belmond chain (who run the luxury train to the UNESCO World Heritage Site of Machu Picchu, as well as the Andean Explorer from Cusco to Arequipa), this is truly the top of the top when it comes to lodgings in Cusco.